 What is Cronkhite–Canada syndrome?

-CCS was first described by Leonard Cronkhite and Wilma Canada in 1955.
+Cronkhite–Canada syndrome was first described by Leonard Cronkhite and Wilma Canada in 1955.

 Who gets Cronkhite–Canada syndrome?

-- It is sporadic with no prior family history in patients with CCS.
+- Sporadic with no family history

 What causes Cronkhite–Canada syndrome?